nVoxel/SteamMarketHelper/README.md

 # SteamMarketHelper (SMH)
 Steam Marketplace Mobile Client for Android

-## About
+## 📝 About
 SMH is a native Steam Marketplace viewer.\
-It's configured to Rust marketplace from the box, but can be configured to view any game's marketplace.\
+It's possible to view any game's marketplace with it.\
 It uses Room to store items' «name_id» values for faster load of item info dialogs.

-## Features
+## 👀 Features
 - Authentication through WebView
-- Inventory
+- 🧰 Inventory
   - View personal inventory
   - View Steam Wallet balance
-- Marketplace
+- 💰 Marketplace
   - View marketplace
   - Search for items
   - View items prices, listings, orders